-Backdrop CMS is for the small to medium sized business, non-profits, educational institutions, and companies or organizations who are delivering comprehensive websites on a budget.
+Backdrop CMS is for the small to medium sized businesses, non-profits, educational institutions, and companies or organizations who are in need of a comprehensive website for a reasonable price.

-It's most important that the product first be usable, and second, easy to extend.
-Developers should consider their users first, and choose to build intuitive user interfaces over flexibility.
-If options must be presented in the user interface they should be minimal, but APIs beneath the surface can expose more options to developers.
+It's most important that the product first be usable, and second, easy to build and extend.
+Developers should consider the editorial experience first, the architect experience second, and put the needs of other developers last.
+Intuitive user interfaces are more valuable than extensive flexibility.
+When options are presented in the user interface, they should be made as clear and concise as possible.

 Core developers should fight the urge to refactor, because small changes in core may result in large changes for contrib.
-Each major change will be weighed carefully against the principles of the project, and if a decision is not immediately clear, and issue should be escalated to the Project Management Committee.
+Each major change will be weighed carefully against the principles of the project to determine if the improvements it offers are worth the cost of that change.
+If a decision is not immediately clear, the issue should be escalated to the Project Management Committee.

-- Backwards compatibility is important.
+- Easier updates: Backwards compatibility is important.
 Backdrop will attempt to keep API change to a minimum in order for contributed code to be maintained easily, and for existing sites to be updated affordably.
-Every big change that can't be made backwards compatible will need to be carefully considered, and measured against Backdrop's other principals:
+Every big change that can't be made backwards compatible will need to be carefully considered, and measured against Backdrop's other principles:

-- Meet Low System Requirements.
+- Speed and performance: Meet low system requirements.
 Backdrop must be able to run on affordable hosting with very basic requirements.
 Achieving this goal will mean not chasing popular trends in technology, but instead adopting common, proven, and learnable systems.

-- Plan and schedule releases.
+- Release on-time: Plan and schedule releases.
 Each release will contain a planned set of features, and will be released on time.
-If a feature is not ready in time for a specific release, the feature will get postponed, and the release will still be delivered on time.
+If a feature is not ready in time for a specific release, the feature will get postponed, but the release will still be delivered on time.

-- Remain Free and Open Source.
+- Freedom: Remain Free and Open Source.
 Open Source has the ability to change the world for the better.
 All code included with Backdrop is under an Open Source license that allows anyone to use it free of charge, regardless of their beliefs or intentions.
-All code included with Backdrop has always been, and always will be, Free and Open Source.
+All code included with Backdrop has always been -- and always will be -- Free and Open Source.